ImagingDataCommons/highdicom/docs/tid1500parsing.rst

 Once you have found measurement groups, there are various properties on the returned object that allow you to access the information that you may need.
-These may be in the form of basic Python types or other highdicom classes that in turn have methods and properties defined on them.
+These may be in the form of basic Python within the measurement group's content items, or highdicom classes representing full sub-templates that in turn have methods and properties defined on them.
 These classes are the same classes that you use to construct the objects.

 The following example demonstrates some examples, see the API documentation of the relevant class for a full list.